Exercise

 Kettlebell Upright Row

-How to Perform - Kettlebell Upright Row
+How to Perform the Kettlebell Upright Row

 - Stand with your feet shoulder-width apart, holding a kettlebell with both hands in front of your body using an overhand grip.